hachiyuki8/hachiyuki8.github.io/docs/_posts/2021-12-02-cmu-courses.markdown

 - **[15-112 Fundamentals of Programming](https://www.cs.cmu.edu/~112/) (Dropped)**
   - I didn't need to take it, but I was worried that my programming fundamentals was not solid - I barely remembered anything from APCS.
-  - Dropped it five weeks into the semester because I was struggling in 127 and wanted more time, also the course annoyed me more than it benefited.
+  - Dropped it five weeks into the semester because the course annoyed me more than it benefited.

 #### Other Committments
 - CMU Overwatch team